Looking for an effective bed cooling system?

 With a dual-zone BedJet V3, you can each set how cool or warm your side of the bed is.
 Unlike previous versions of BedJet, both sides can now be adjusted from a single remote control.

 You can also control all these functions from a smartphone app.
 You’ll need to connect BedJet to a 2.4 GHz WiFi network.
+But this is optional.
+You can still use BedJet V3 without WiFi or the app.

 One smart feature we love is biorhythm sleep technology, which was also available in the V2.
 Most bed climate control systems allow you to set one temperature for the entire night.